victordolado/OLAP-cubes/README.md

 https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page

-The source data resumed for this project is stored in the following path:
+The source data sample for this project is stored in the following path:

 ​		`src/main/source/yellow_taxis_resume.csv`